ucsd-cse11-w22/cse11-exam1-starter/README.md

 Your task:
 - Choose two examples for your `flipString` method, one where the delimeter is contained in the string and one where the delimeter is not contained in the string.
 For each, trace through the code by showing which return statement in your program runs and what value is returned by that statement.
 Leave a comment in the code indicating which return statement ran and the expected value for each example.
-- Trace the example you wrote for `timeBetween` where the two courses do not overlap.
+- Trace the example you wrote for `timeBetween` where the two courses do not overlap and at least 1 course starts and ends on different days.
 Leave a comment on each line of code that runs.

 An example of what your video should look like when doing this kind of explanation is here: